Chloeiii/Notebook/MachineLearning.md

     Effective machine learning is difficult because finding patterns is hard and often not enough training data are available; as a result, machine-learning programs often fail to deliver.

-### Supervised vs. Unsupervised Machine Learning :bread:
+### Supervised and Unsupervised Machine Learning :bread:
 [Learn more](https://www.datascience.com/blog/supervised-and-unsupervised-machine-learning-algorithms)

 [Explaination with a real-life examples](http://dataaspirant.com/2014/09/19/supervised-and-unsupervised-learning/)